Bird Nest Fine Motor Preschool Craft

 This cardboard circle will also be useful for transporting the bird nest.

-2. Spread a line of glue along the outer edge of the circle.
+2. Spread glue along the outer edge of the circle.

 Experiment with the size of the nest, which materials to use, and the color of the eggs to place in the nest.

 3. Begin layering materials onto the circle, adding a row of glue between rows of materials.

 4. Line the inside of the nest with feathers.
 Use different colors or a single color like these fluffy brown ones.

 5. Place pompoms inside for birds eggs.
 We chose blue for robin eggs.

 This activity is an easy way for kids to explore and experiment with a variety of materials.
 The different colors and textures provide interesting sensory play along with promoting the use of fine motor skills.

 As they experiment, kids will integrate the principles of STEAM through hands-on learning.